 As with almost all charities, the Covid-19 pandemic has had a severe effect on our activities.
 At the end of 2019, with the support of our generous donors, we made good progress in getting the project back on track only for work to be brought to an abrupt halt when the pandemic struck.
 Since March 2020 all training had to stop due not only to the restrictions of Lockdown 1 but also due to the need to work in close proximity to the visually impaired, guiding and helping them, so that adhering to subsequent safety requirements was impossible.
 We were unable to raise funds through the sale of plants because of restrictions concerning retail outlets and fundraising through planned Open Days had to be cancelled.
 The school remained open for students of key-worker parents and in spring students were able to visit the garden and discuss historical and horticultural matters under the supervision of teachers.

-The school reopened fully in September 2019 and, given the additional educational benefits it could provide, we brought forward plans to install the weather station in the garden.
+The school reopened temporarily in September 2019 and, given the additional educational benefits it could provide, we brought forward plans to install the weather station in the garden.
 Students of the school’s alternative education hub were delighted to be able to help with installation of one of the data collection points.
 Alternative education is now able to include the complexities of the Beaufort scale and wind speed, changes in air pressure, temperature, daylight and rainfall and how these impact on plant life, wildlife and the environment.
 Trainees will eventually benefit from similar teaching.
 The station is also linked to the Met Office in Exeter as one of its response points.